smarttvsystems/plplugin.program.smartwizard./Update-Notifications.md

-This file is used to notify when new builds, or other changes, are available.
+This file is used to notify when new builds, or other changes, are available, and is typically named `notify.txt`.

 This file is formatted differently than the rest: